Project management methodology, how to choose

 The key thing all the definitions have is that it is a temporary thing.
-Agile projects have no scope so you can no longer talk about confined scope or time, unless you exclude agile altogether rom the definition, which is not an entirely foolish thought.
+Agile projects have no scope so you can no longer talk about confined scope or time, unless you exclude agile altogether from the definition, which is not an entirely foolish thought.

 Why you should use different approaches depending on the Project

-The important takeout form any attempt at defining a project is that given how vague the concept, is then foolhardy in the extreme to imagine that you can take a one size methodology and expect I to fit all projects.
+The important takeout form any attempt at defining a project is that given how vague the concept, it is then foolhardy in the extreme to imagine that you can take a one size methodology and expect I to fit all projects.

 They are all different and understanding these key differences should always be the very first order of business.